Dimash Qudaibergen: 2018: Continued success in China and breakthrough in Russia

-In 2018, Kudaibergen continued having numerous performances in China.
+Dimash continued having numerous performances in China.
 To highlight a few: he performed "Flight of the Bumblebee" and "Auld Lang Syne" (in Mandarin), accompanied by pianists Wu Muye and Maksim Mrvica, at the CCTV Spring Festival Gala; "Jasmine" in a duet with the Grammy-winner Wu Tong at the Chinese New Year Gala; a rendition of Lionel Richie's "Hello" as a guest performer at Singer 2018; and "Daididau", accompanied by an orchestra, at the One Belt One Road Gala.
 He was invited as guest and performer at the "Choose Big Star" variety show; performed "You and Me" in a duet with Wáng Lì at the Chinese Mid Autumn Festival, and premiered his first English single "Screaming" at the "Idol Hits" show.
-In December he performed his own composition "Unforgettable Day" at the Miss World 2018 Final, and Celine Dion's "My Heart Will Go On" at the Hainan International Film Festival.
+In December, he performed his own composition "Unforgettable Day" at the Miss World 2018 Final, and Celine Dion's "My Heart Will Go On" at the Hainan International Film Festival.

-Kudaibergen also participated in the "PhantaCity" short video play, in which he starred as the main actor and performed "If I Never Breathe Again" and "When You Believe".
+Dimash also participated in the "PhantaCity" short video play, in which he starred as the main actor and performed "If I Never Breathe Again" and "When You Believe".

 He held three solo concerts in 2018: two "D-Dynasty" concerts in Fuzhou, and Shenzhen; and a solo concert in London, within the scope of the "Kazakhstan Day of Culture".

-In May, Kudaibergen performed at the 71st Cannes Film Festival.
+In May, Dimash performed at the 71st Cannes Film Festival.
 In July, he appeared at the Slavic Bazaar 2018 in Vitebsk, Belarus, as a judge and guest performer, and sang "SOS d'un terrien en détresse".
 In September, he participated as a guest at the international contest for young pop singers New Wave in Sochi, Russia, where he performed "Sinful Passion" for the first time, and sang "Adagio" at the closing ceremony.

+In 2018, he began collaborating with Russian producer and composer Igor Krutoy, who had a significant impact on Dimash's promotion in Russia and he was often seen on TV in Russia.
+This continued until February 2022.
+The day after the war between Russia and Ukraine began, he posted a black square on Instagram and wrote that he was in favor of peace.
+During the entire conflict, he never performed in Russia, canceled his performances in Belarus, and ended his collaboration with Igor Krutoy.
+However, they continue to communicate with each other and their families.

-In November 2018 his collaboration with the renowned Russian composer Igor Krutoy started with their first single "Love of Tired Swans" ("Любовь уставших лебедей", "Lyubov' ustavshikh lebedey").
+In November, his collaboration with the renowned Russian composer Igor Krutoy started with their first single "Love of Tired Swans" ("Любовь уставших лебедей", "Lyubov' ustavshikh lebedey").
 Many performances in Russia followed and in December, at the annual "Pesnya Goda" Gala in Moscow, "Love of Tired Swans" was awarded one of the best songs of 2018.